Cryptkeeper/Minetrack/README.md

 ## Docker
 Minetrack can be built and run with Docker from this repository in several ways:

-### Build and deploy directly with Docker:
+### Build and deploy directly with Docker
 ```
 # build image with name minetrack and tag latest
 docker build . --tag minetrack:latest

 # start container, delete on exit
 # publish container port 8080 on host port 80
 docker run --rm --publish 80:8080 minetrack:latest
 ```

 The published port can be changed by modifying the parameter argument, e.g.:
-Publish to host port 8080: `--publish 8080:8080`
+* Publish to host port 8080: `--publish 8080:8080`
-Publish to localhost (thus prohibiting external access): `--publish 127.0.0.1:8080:8080`
+* Publish to localhost (thus prohibiting external access): `--publish 127.0.0.1:8080:8080`

-### Build and deploy with docker-compose:
+### Build and deploy with docker-compose
 ```
 # build and start service
 docker-compose up --build

 # stop service and remove artifacts
 docker-compose down
 ```